trapgar/unreal-thirdpersonshooter/README.md

+# thirdpersonshooter
+Attempt to create a version of my previous Lyra-based game (Pegasus), but without all the Lyra bloat as I've often no idea what that template is doing.

+Also trying to use C++ over blueprints to make source compare easier.

 ## Backlog
 - figure out how to attach components at runtime based on Game Mode or something...
     - AbilitySystemComponent w/ default ability set for the character